iamrutvik/graph-delivery-service/README.md

 let graphData = ["AB1", "AC4", "AD10", "BE3", "CD4", "CF2", "DE1", "EB3", "EA2", "FD1"]

-for(let d of graphData){
+//add vertex to the graph using addVertex method, which takes `source`, `destination` and cost of the edge for(let d of graphData){
     let digit = Number(d.slice(2))
     graph.addVertex(d[0],d[1],digit)